offbynull/learn/Biology/input/input.md

     scale 1.45 1.45
     ```

+    The end result is that the sister chromatids are no longer exact copies of each other.

-    The point on this chromosome where this segment swap happens is called the `{bm} chiasma/(chiasmata|chiasma)/i`.
+    The point at which a segment swap happens is called the `{bm} chiasma/(chiasmata|chiasma)/i`.
 The chiasma is a well defined point on the chromatids (it isn't random).

  1. `{bm} Metaphase I`